 RAT AND MOUSE CONTROL BAIT BLOCKS

-The original bait, EATONS AWBB, are still being manufactured and are a kind of parrafinized block that’s formulated with strong attractants so they are readily found by most any foraging rodent.
-Their waxy base enables them to stand up well in moist or even wet conditions and still be accepted by rats and mice.
-But they’ve been around a long time and use an active which isn’t the best anymore.
-They take a long time to kill targeted animals and even after a lethal dose has been consumed, targeted rodents will continue to feed which leads to a lot of bait being used.
+The original type of bait blocks have been all but phased out by manufacturers.
+This is because they take a long time to kill targeted animals and even after a lethal dose has been consumed, targeted rodents will continue to feed which leads to a lot of bait being used.
 To help curb consumption of bait during rodent control programs, newer formulations have a more acute response time and most all are now what we call “single feeds”.

-Bromethalin comes in two forms.
-BROMETHALIN BLOCKS are blocks which ready to be set out and placed in burrows or hard to reach places.
-They are weather resistant and designed to be used in moist areas like crawl spaces and water retention ditches.
+And one of the best products on the market now uses Bromethalin as it’s active.
+BROMETHALIN BLOCKS are bait blocks which are ready to be set out and placed in burrows or hard to reach places.
+They can also be used in bait stations.
+These blocks are weather resistant and designed to be used in moist areas like crawl spaces and water retention ditches.
 They will work for either mice or rats.

 RAT AND MOUSE CONTROL PELLETS

-BROMETHALIN PELLETS are place packs and more suited for inside applications.
+This same active is available as a BROMETHALIN PELLET PLACE PACK.
+This package is more suited for inside applications.
 The semi-porous package enables odor to release so rodents will find them.
 Use them when either rats or mice are the suspected rodent.

 RAT AND MOUSE CONTROL BAIT STATIONS

-Use either of these baits in tamperproof bait stations.
+Now if you decide to go with the loose bait blocks or place packs, you’ll need to make your placements with one of the following bait stations.
 We have these in both RAT TAMPERPROOF and MOUSE TAMPERPROOF sizes.
 The rat stations can be further secured from uninvited guests by using BAIT STATION STAKES to secure them to the ground.
 These stakes have a simple way to connect them to the station and will prevent animals and people from gaining access inside without the key.
 They will also help prevent the stations from being stolen.